maxime-filippini/personal-site-contents/posts/simple-deployment-for-personal-apps.md

 {"message":"OK"}
 ```

-All good!
+Great!
 We can now build actual functionality into our application.

 We start by setting up an `Agent`, as per the PydanticAI syntax, with a simple system prompt that will give us the results we want.